wrewsama/obsidian-vault/Random CS Notes/Theory/Microservices and Distributed Systems.md

 **Issue with naive**
 - race condition (the classic one)
-- MULTI/EXEC can't save us as we can't use intermediate results (see the multi/exec vs transactions section in [[Databases]])
+- MULTI/EXEC can't save us as we can't use intermediate results (see the multi/exec vs transactions section in [[Random CS Notes/Theory/Databases]])

 **solution 1: rolling window sorted set**
 - keep a sorted set for each bucket, store the epoch for each request